10 Min Read

 How do I train my dog to leave the Christmas tree alone?

-Obedience training can help your dog understand desirable behaviors, such as leaving the Christmas tree alone.
-However, it's important to remember that training, especially obedience training, that they won't get to practice year-round will take time, and your dog might not be fully trained by the time you put a tree in your home.
-Therefore, you should take proper precautions even after training to ensure your dog understands that the tree is off-limits.
+Obedience training is the best way to help your dog understand desirable behaviors, such as leaving the Christmas tree alone.
+That said, obedience training is a time consuming process that may not be complete by the time Christmas comes around.
+Therefore, you should take proper precautions to ensure your dog understands that the tree is off-limits.
 A few tips to help you train your dog to stay away from the Christmas tree include:

 - Crate training them